 (2) Core Portfolio is defined as properties acquired prior to December 31, 2014.
 The Core Portfolio may change from time-to-time depending on acquisitions, dispositions and significant transactions or unique situations.

-(3) Compared to the month ended January 31, 2015.
+(3) Compared to the year to date ended February 28, 2015.